YouX subscription

 Augmented, Mixed and Virtual Realities are identified as the emerging technologies that will grow the most in the coming years.

-The technology is accessible
+Technology is accessible

 Augmented reality smartphones